 Visit this section for the latest resources related to virtual learning for students, support tips and strategies for parents, online course development assistance for college and university faculty, and plenty more.

 This resource offers tips to support your child’s learning at home during the COVID-19 pandemic.
 Teachers, share this resource with parents.
 Parents, suggest this resource to your child’s teachers.
 We think it’s helpful under a wide variety of circumstances.
-This resource is also available in Spanish: Padres: Apoyo del aprendizaje durante la pandemia del COVID-19.
+Este recurso también está disponible en español: Padres: Apoyo del aprendizaje durante la pandemia del COVID-19.

 Created specifically for college and university faculty, this resource overviews the basics of backward design, offering practical tips, strategies, and steps to help develop and deliver a course for and during a variety of circumstances that include face-to-face, online, and hybrid instruction.
 This module was developed in collaboration with and the invaluable assistance of the Vanderbilt Center for Teaching, whose Online Course Development Institute provided much of the primary content.

-This module—a revision of Collaborating with Families, which was originally developed in cooperation with the PACER Center—addresses the importance of engaging the families of students with disabilities in their child’s education.
+This module—a revision of Family Engagement: Collaborating with Families of Students with Disabilities, which was originally developed in cooperation with the PACER Center—addresses the importance of engaging the families of students with disabilities in their child’s education.
 It highlights some of the key factors that affect these families and outlines some practical ways to build relationships and create opportunities for involvement.
 Additionally, it offers strategies for facilitating family engagement during distance learning (est. completion time: 1 hour).

 Parent Tip Sheets (Folleto de Consejos para Padres)